kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.